When you are looking for the best backpacking sleeping bag for your needs it can be confusing for the beginner. There are lots of details to consider.

 The insulation type of the sleeping bag is your most important consideration.
 There are two mains types, down and synthetic.
 Your budget, packing requirements and the season your camping in will determine which type will be best for your needs.

 If durability, warmth and compressibility are your primary concerns, then down should be your sleeping bag of choice.
 They have many pros over their synthetic counterparts.
-Two of our three recommended sleeping bags are down for this reason.
+Five of our recommended sleeping bags are down for this reason.
 No synthetic insulation has yet to match the warmth to weight ratio of down.

 Synthetic sleeping bags are best known for their ability to withstand wet conditions and better at keeping their shape and insulating properties in those type of conditions.
 However, they are bulkier and heavier than down sleeping bags so you will need to keep this in mind.
 They are also cheaper, so if your budget doesn’t allow for a down bag then you will need to go the synthetic route.